-Fans of The Beatles may not appreciate Pesci’s renditions of “Fool on the Hill” and “Got to Get You Into My Life,” but you can’t help noticing the swagger and charisma he exudes on the record of young Joe.
+Fans of The Beatles may not appreciate Pesci’s renditions of “Fool on the Hill” and “Got to Get You Into My Life,” but you can’t help noticing the swagger and charisma he exudes on the record.
 It wouldn’t reach a large audience for many years.

 When Scorsese was casting for Raging Bull, De Niro suggested he take a look at Pesci (then working at an Italian restaurant in New York).
-Yet even though Pesci got rave reviews as the LaMotta brother, he wouldn’t get his meatiest role until the early ’90s.
+Yet even though Pesci got rave reviews as Jake LaMotta’s brother, he wouldn’t get his meatiest role until the early ’90s.

 That’s when he began his run as an A-lister and made his fortune.

 While it took a long time to launch, Pesci’s acting career really kicked into gear after Home Alone and his Oscar win for Goodfellas.
 Fan favorites My Cousin Vinny and Home Alone 2 preceded another Scorsese hit, Casino.

 At that point, he commanded more than $3 million per film, and the roles continued coming through the late ’90s.
 After cashing in again with Lethal Weapon 4, Pesci largely retired from the acting business.
 (He will return in 2019 for Scorsese’s The Irishman.)

 However, he made it count while he was at his most popular in the ’90s.
 Some estimates peg his net worth at more than $25 million.
 Though it sounds like a high estimate, Celebrity Net Worth estimated Pesci’s fortune at double that ($50 million).